Bi-Polar Strength Training

 - Bi-Polar Training: Inch Dumbbell Plus Kettlebell Flip

 - Rolling Frying Pans and Managing Radiant Tension

 - Build Explosiveness & a Strong Grip with the Dumbbell Snatch!

 This entry was posted on Thursday, March 3rd, 2011 at 3:27 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson